jpdery/moobile-core-doc/Source/Classes/Control/NavigationBarItem.md

 Name      | Type                                         | Description
 --------- | -------------------------------------------- | -----------
 `button`  | [Moobile.BarButton](../Control/BarButton.md) | The bar button to remove.
-`destroy` | Boolean                                      | Whether to destroy the bar button upon removal.
+`destroy` | Boolean                                      | Whether or not to destroy the bar button upon removal.

 #### Returns: